Thai oil spill having "extreme" impact on tourism - minister

 "What has happened is far more serious than what PTT said on the first day.
 We can expect an impact on fisheries and from chemical contamination in the food chain," Ply Pirom, programme manager at Greenpeace Southeast Asia, told Reuters.

-PTT Global Chemical Pcl is part of state-controlled PTT Pcl, Thailand's biggest energy firm.
+PTT Global Chemical Pcl is part of state-controlled PTT Pcl (PTT.BK), Thailand's biggest energy firm.

-Another subsidiary, PTT Exploration and Production Pcl, was involved in Australia's worst offshore drilling accident in 2009, when thousands of gallons of crude oil spewed into the sea after a damaged oil well blew up.
+Another subsidiary, PTT Exploration and Production Pcl PTTE.BK, was involved in Australia's worst offshore drilling accident in 2009, when thousands of gallons of crude oil spewed into the sea after a damaged oil well blew up.

 The slick from the Montara oil field off Australia's northwest coast spread as far as Indonesian waters.
 An Australian government inquiry blamed the spill on systemic shortcomings at the Thai oil giant.